 When it comes to growing vegetables at home, for the satisfaction it gives, but also for the money it saves, then you’ll want to look at a few factors.
 These may seem like obvious decisions to make, but here are 3 reasons you should take into account when picking the vegetables to grow to save money.

 This is especially important, particularly if you’re new to vegetable growing.
 You’ll want to work with vegetables that are particularly easy to grow.
 It is particularly dispiriting as a beginner veggie grower to plant and tend for vegetables to have them fail or fall to pests or the weather.
 Peas, beans and salad leaves are easy to grow.
-You can read about the easiest vegetables to grow in the UK here.
+You can read about the easiest vegetables to grow in the UK here and here are a few of the easiest veggies to grow.

 One of the easiest vegetables to grow is a courgette – zucchini if you’re using American English.
 And most courgettes are prolific growers, so we wary as to how many of them you grow.
 But think before you take over a huge area of the garden for growing courgettes and consider how you’re going to use them.
 In our first year of growing veg, we had endless courgettes.
 We ran out of recipes.
 We looked like courgettes.
 And I didn’t even like courgettes when we started.
 (I LOVE courgettes now!)
 So make sure that you grow vegetables that you both like and are going to eat.
 Or work out a swap and barter system with your neighbours and family to ensure that you get some variety.
 Here’s how we grow courgettes in pots now.